dvdzkwsk/react-redux-starter-kit/README.md

 Structure
 ---------

 The folder structure provided is only meant to serve as a guide, it is by no means prescriptive.
-The current fractal hierarchy was inspired by [an old angular RFC](https://docs.google.com/document/u/1/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub) and contributed by [Justin Greenberg](https://github.com/justingreenberg).

 ```
 .